nsreeni07/Oscar/JOURNAL.md

 # April 11: MAVLink Integration and Camera Mount CAD

-I continued working on the MAVLink communication code in VS Code.
-At this point, the communication layer can detect heartbeats with timeout protection so the Raspberry Pi doesn't get stuck waiting if the flight controller is powered off.
-It also continuously reads GLOBAL_POSITION_INT messages to get the drone's latitude, longitude, and altitude, monitors battery voltage using SYS_STATUS messages, and logs raw MAVLink messages for debugging.
-I also wrote down the full hardware setup process as a checklist, including enabling UART, setting the baud rate to 115200, and configuring pymavlink to use /dev/ttyAMA0.
-Having everything documented now should save time when I start integrating the hardware later.

-I also finished the camera mount CAD model in Onshape.
-The final design is a two-piece enclosure with a base plate that bolts directly to the bottom of the drone frame and a top cover that securely holds the Raspberry Pi Zero 2W and NoIR camera module in place.
-I added integrated M3 standoffs for mounting the PCB, and the camera opening includes a small retaining lip to hold the 680 nm bandpass filter above the lens.
-The entire assembly attaches to the frame using four M3 bolts with vibration-damping foam grommets.
-It's a much cheaper alternative to a stabilized gimbal and should work well for the slow, steady flight paths OSCAR will use during agricultural mapping.
+The next step in my MAVLink communication system within VS Code was to add the ability to detect heartbeats along with a timeout mechanism, read GPS information constantly from `GLOBAL_POSITION_INT`, read battery voltage from `SYS_STATUS`, and log raw messages for troubleshooting purposes.
+In addition, I created documentation for the whole hardware set-up, including UART configuration, baud rate setting at 115200, and `pymavlink` connection parameters.
+Furthermore, I finished the design for the Onshape CAD model for the camera mount, which includes a two-piece housing that features M3 stand-offs for mounting, 680 nm filter retaining lips, and vibration damping foam mounts.
+The fixed mount is a cheaper solution than the gimbal but sufficient enough for slow agricultural mapping flights by OSCAR.

 ![Camera Mount CAD](https://github.com/user-attachments/assets/c3a6ab61-be63-43b8-b35f-f9648f0ea21a)